Woking's Christian Agencies Network

 Life Skills Course Teaches practical skills to help people live well on a budget.
 Areas covered include: healthy eating, making money go further and healthy relationships.

-Money Course A money management course that teaches people budgeting skills and a simple, cash-based system that helps people to get more in control of their finances and prevent debt.
+Money Coaching A money management course that teaches people budgeting skills and a simple, cash-based system that helps people to get more in control of their finances and prevent debt.

 east to west - the Emerge project